FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/_index.md

 {
-    "title": "Installation and operation UNIX",
+    "title": "UNIX: Installation and operation",
     "linkTitle": "Installation and operation UNIX",
     "weight": "90"
-}# <span id="UNIX_operations__Start_here"></span> UNIX: Installation and operation

-This section introduces prerequisite information as well as installation and information on operating Transfer CFT in UNIX.
+}This section introduces prerequisite information as well as installation and information on operating Transfer CFT in UNIX.

 The information in this section may be supplemented, corrected, or even contradicted by the